 Three ‘secret’ drop sites: National Football Museum, Castlefield Bowl, Old Trafford.
 Instagram DMs were the key to getting access - creating urgency and exclusivity as only the first 25 to DM got the location.
 Our inbox was overwhelmed.

-Live social coverage of fans running through the city to claim pins.
+Live social coverage of fans running through the city to claim shirts.
 Content was amplified by weareunited to build more awareness, excitement and attention through the day.

 Day Two

 Surprise escalation: giveaway of a signed Eric Cantona shirt, match tickets and third shirts.
-A single post drove over 50,000 entries, bringing thousands of Man Utd’s local community to Snapdragon’s world.
+A single post drove over 50,000 entries, bringing thousands of Man Utd’s local community to Snapdragon UK’s world.

 Tone & Craft